BurkovBA/BurkovBA.github.io/content/blog/2021-06-20-1/index.md

 Therefore, $T^2$ will be a Fisher-Snedecor F-distributed random variable, if we managed to prove that the numerator and denominator are independent.

-TODO: proof of independence: Cochran's theorem
+TODO: proof of independence: [Cochran's theorem](https://en.wikipedia.org/wiki/Cochran%27s_theorem), also see [confidence intervals section](https://en.wikipedia.org/wiki/Normal_distribution#Confidence_intervals).

 Let us derive the t-Student distribution from Fisher-Snedecor's F.